 Winnie the Pooh

 Winnie the Pooh was my favorite show when I was a tot.
 For this costume I wore the same yellow skirt that I used for Snow White but instead paired it with a red top.
 If you don’t have an Eeyore lying around your house, pick up a small pot/jar and use it as your honey pot!
-I DIYed these Winnie the Pooh ears with a yellow shipping envelope and hair clips but I have linked a pair of ears below!
+I DIYed these Winnie the Pooh ears with a yellow shipping envelope and hair clips but using a yellow hair band works too!

 I hope these costume ideas helped you out and if you plan on using one of these please do not hesitate to tag me in your pictures on Instagram @otcolorfulside and while you’re there make sure you follow along on Instagram for daily DIY costumes throughout the month of October!
 As a side note, it is always freezing in New York on Halloween so make sure to tweak these looks to your weather conditions, you can bet that I will be all bundled up no matter which costume I wear this year!
 As always, thank you for checking out my blog and enjoy the rest of your week!